Learn German in Cologne: Teaching

 Cologne School Students

-Students come from all over the world, predominantly Eastern & Western Europe, but also from as far afield as Australia, China, Japan and the USA.
+Students come from all over the world, predominantly Mexico, Colombia, and Ecuador, also Asian students from China and Japan and of course Europeans (generally Switzerland, France, Italy and Spain).
 Fundamentally, if you want to learn German – you’re welcome.
-Age wise, students are accepted from 16 yrs of age (in the summer), but generally students are in their 20’s, 30’s or older and everyone is welcome.
+Age wise, students are accepted from 16 yrs of age, but generally students are in their 20’s, 30’s or older and everyone is welcome.

-There are many students that stay for one or two weeks and some who stay for several months.
+There are many students that stay for just a few weeks and others who stay for several months.
 The longer you stay the better your German language skills will be!